drakealexander/pyfun/not/README.md

 way” then PyGame ain’t it—especially when things like [Phaser.io][], [PlayCanvas][], [Unity][], [Unreal Engine][], and [Electron][] exist.
-Front-end interfaces, games, and graphics are really dominated by web and native mobile technology.
+Front-end interfaces, games, and graphics are really dominated by technologies other than Python and likely always will be.

 > 💬 The same is true of the amazing [Kivy][] framework.
 As much as so many
-> of us want to see it succeed it just will never had the adoption
+> of us want to see it succeed it just will never have the adoption
-> (and corporate backing) that the native and web alternatives will have.
+> and corporate backing that the alternatives have now.

 Sure you could program some small game projects in PyGame for fun, but why not use an *actual* game framework and language for that and stick